 Types of Spray Foam Insulation

-Additionally, contractors install it in the same way by spraying two chemicals simultaneously, which expand and solidify once they come into contact with each other.
-Therefore, it is best to hire a contractor to install this type of insulation.
+Additionally, contractors install it similarly by spraying two chemicals simultaneously, which expand and solidify once they come into contact with each other.
+Therefore, it is best to hire an insulation contractor to install this type of insulation.

 The difference between open cell and closed cell types of spray foam insulation is in the physical makeup of the foam that comes after installation.
 This is what may impact the decision you make regarding your insulation needs.

-One of the biggest pros of open-cell spray foam is its excellent acoustics.
+One of its biggest pros is its excellent acoustics.
 It is ideal for soundproofing your home.